Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Introduction

-In this paper, we propose a unified optimization objective to derive an inherently interpretable and efficient attention mechanism.
-To be specific, the proposed objective compresses input tokens into a union of subspaces by contracting a few representative tokens (abbreviated as \emph{representatives}), making it more efficient than processing all tokens individually.
-By unrolling the optimization procedure over the objective, we derive our \emph{Contract-and-Broadcast Self-Attention} (CBSA), which contracts a few representatives and broadcasts the contractions back to all input tokens, as illustrated in \figref{fig:CBT}.
+In this paper, we adopt two ante-hoc interpretations to constitute our proposed optimization objective: a) input tokens are compressed towards low-dimensional structures for compact and structured representation; and b) the geometry and information-theoretic essence of input tokens can be captured by a small number of representatives~\cite{Elhamifar:CVPR2012, You:TPAMI2022} of them.
+Since the former has been formulated as the \mcr2 objective~\cite{Yu:NIPS2020-MCR2, Yu:NIPS2023-CRATE} (see Section~\ref{sec:pre}), the remaining task is to leverage the representatives to optimize it, thereby efficiently compressing all by contracting a few (see Section~\ref{sec:methods-cacf}).
+By unrolling the resulting optimization objective, we derive our \emph{Contract-and-Broadcast Self-Attention} (CBSA), which contracts the representatives and broadcasts the contractions back to input tokens (see Section~\ref{sec:methods-operator}).

-Given a fixed number of representatives, CBSA’s computational and memory complexity scales linearly with the number of tokens.
-Moreover, varying the choice of representatives yields CBSA variants that trade efficiency for expression capacity, or vice versa.
-We demonstrate that: a) when each token serves as its own representative, CBSA recovers softmax attention; b) when representatives are orthogonal (e.g., the principal directions), CBSA reduces to linear attention; c) when representatives are orthogonal but fixed (i.e., input-agnostic), CBSA degenerates into channel attention.
-Our findings suggest that differences among these attention mechanisms arise from distinct choices of representatives, whose number and structure induce divergent patterns of information propagation.
+Given a fixed number of representatives, the computational and memory complexity of CBSA scales linearly with the number of input tokens.
+Moreover, CBSA covers the instantiations of varied attention mechanisms, including softmax attention, linear attention, and channel attention, when using different sets of representatives (see Section~\ref{sec:variants}).
+As a result, CBSA serves as a unified formula for these attention mechanisms, and attributes their differences to their distinct information propagation (more precisely, compression) patterns induced by the different number and structure of representatives.

-\paragraph{Paper contributions} \begin{enumerate}[leftmargin=*,topsep=0.25em,noitemsep] \item We propose a unified optimization objective that compresses all tokens by contracting a few representatives, thereby deriving an inherently interpretable and efficient attention mechanism.
+\paragraph{Paper contributions} The contributions of the paper are summarized as follows. \begin{enumerate}[leftmargin=*,topsep=0.25em,noitemsep] \item We formulate an optimization objective that unifies the interpretability and efficiency of attention mechanisms through the idea of \emph{compressing all by contracting a few}.

-\item By varying the choice of representatives, the derived mechanism, CBSA, generalizes existing attention mechanisms as special cases, reducing their fundamental differences to the number and structure of representatives.
+\item We derive an inherently interpretable and efficient attention mechanism, CBSA, which is a potential unified formula for different attention mechanisms.

-\item We validate the interpretability and efficiency of CBSA through extensive experiments on visual tasks, highlighting its competitive or superior performance.
+\item We validate the interpretability and efficiency of CBSA through extensive experiments on visual tasks.

-\end{enumerate}
+\end{enumerate} }